 Group Iphone Contacts

-Edited by Batkingnz, Anonymous, Eng, Lynn and 3 others
+Edited by Batkingnz, Eng, Lynn, Rebecca M. and 2 others

 If you're dealing with a huge contact list, with contacts from different social circles or business groups, grouping your contacts can be one of the smartest ways to manage everyone.
 For iPhone users, there's no direct way to do this on the phone itself, but with some handy third party software you no longer need to go through hundreds of contacts looking for someone.
 Just head straight to their group and you can begin calling or messaging in no time.
 Read on below to find out how.

 - 3A PC for running the contacts software.

 - 1Copytrans is a handy application that let you group your iPhone contacts.You can download the software here.Advertisement

 - 2Install the software following the prompts and then open it on your computer.

 - 3From within Copytrans, you can create a contact group by right clicking in the open space on the groups pane.From the menu that appears, just choose "New group" and give the group a name.